soma-ramesh/Analysis-of-Wind-Turbine-Failure/README.md

 ![image](https://github.com/user-attachments/assets/1a3e19e3-16cc-46da-bd10-b1378db5c293)

 ## Business Problem:
-### Unplanned failure of wind turbine engines is leading to huge losses and negatively impacting electricity generation.
+Unplanned failure of wind turbine engines is leading to huge losses and negatively impacting electricity generation.

-## Objective:
+## Business Objective:
 To analyze operational and failure log data from wind turbines to reduce unplanned downtime by 30% while maximizing power generation efficiency, and to Achieve a cost saving of at least $2M per year due to the reduction of unplanned downtime, enabling data-driven decisions and supporting predictive maintenance strategies.

 Note: This project was conducted as part of a data analytics internship to extract insights from historical turbine data, identify performance issues, and support proactive maintenance planning.